dinphil/code-weekend/past/spring15/Markdown/Code Weekend.md

 `<!DOCTYPE html> <html>` is how you should start any HTML file.
 For every HTML tag that we open, there must be one that closes it.
 This way we can easily tell what information is contatined in what tag, and it allows for easy nesting.
 The obvious drawback is that this is highly verbose.
 For example, `<html>` must eventually be closed by `</html>`.

-Aside from the content rendered into the *body* of a webpage, we often define more information about the site in the `<head>` tag like this:
+Usually though, we'll include more information about the page in the `<head>` tag like this:

 ```html
 <head>